goldomri/goldomri/README.md

 ## Hi there 👋
 My name is Omri Gold and I'm a Software Engineer at Skyline Robotics, as well as a B.Sc student for Computer Science and Cognitive & Brain Science at The Hebrew University of Jerusalem.
-I'm have a passion for machine learning and algorithm development.
+I have a passion for machine learning and algorithm development.

 ## 🌱 Skills:
 - **Programming Languages:** Python, C, C++, Java, JavaScript